COVID-Safe Domestic Flying—Domestic Passenger Journey Protocol

-The Australian Airline Financial Relief Measures (the program) will run over 6 months from 1 April 2020 to 30 September 2020.
+The Australian Airline Financial Relief Package (AAFRP) will run over 9 months from 1 April 2020 to 31 December 2020 or until allocated funds are exhausted.
 The package of measures includes the refunding and ongoing waiving of a range of Government charges on the industry including aviation fuel excise, Airservices Australia charges on domestic airline operations and domestic and regional aviation security charges.

-The objective of the program is to reduce the cost base faced by commercial airlines, improving the financial viability of scheduled and commercial flights.
+The objective of the AAFRP is to reduce the cost base faced by air operators, improving the financial viability of scheduled and commercial flights.

 Aviation in Australia